This post may contain affiliate links.

 - Use fresh dill if possible.
 I know I already said this, but I find the difference in flavor between fresh and dried dill is major.
 The dill is a big part of the flavor of this salad so that's why I find it so important.

-- This chickpea tuna salad can be stored in the refrigerator for up to 5 days.
-I always find the second day is the very best as the flavors have really melded together.
+To store this chickpea tuna salad, simply place it in an air tight container for up to 5 days.
+I find the second day to be the very best for this recipe because the flavors have plenty of time to really soak in.

 If you can make a vegan mock tuna salad, then you have to be able to make a mock chicken salad, right?
 I am very interested in trying this Sonoma Chickpea Chicken Salad as well as this Classic Chickpea Chicken Salad.
 I just have to know!